luckv/typescript-async-tasks/README.md

 ## Build javascript

 The `build` script generate javascript code to be used in a codebase without typescript.
-Code is not minified and comments are not removed.
+Code is not minified and comments and jsdocs are not removed.

 ```
 $ npm run build